Power System Sizes

 Calculate how much energy can be self consumed

 There is a possibility to sell the excess electricity back to the grid, but it is equally important to understand the financial incentives included.
 These offers are generally very low and it is advisable to gain the most from the solar system through self consumption.
 If your looking at solar power from a environmental aspect then it may be feasible to look at your whole production but this needs to be assessed prior to installing.
-Solar Central helps all the clients to choose the system which would suit the energy consumption and energy required during the day and night, respectively.
+Velocity Solar helps all the clients to choose the system which would suit the energy consumption and energy required during the day and night, respectively.

 Your long term plans

 Your future plans for your family and your home are factors that should be considered when estimating your energy requirements and ultimately decide what size of solar system is best for you.
 Upgrades are available for all the solar systems, but installing a correct size in the very beginning is more cost effective.
 Upsizing inverters for future production has been going on for years but even this needs to be assessed during the initial design phase.
 If this is not done correctly you may end up paying for a bigger inverter but the extra capacity will not be worth the label written on it.
 Make sure your get a qualified and experienced designer to help make these decisions as your system is a long term investment and decisions more today will impact for many years to come.